wiris/html-integrations/demos/react/tinymce5/README.md

     // This needs to be included before the '@wiris/mathtype-tinymce5' is loaded synchronously window.$ = $;
-    window.tinymce = require('tinymce');  // Expose the tinymce to the window.
+    window.tinymce = require('tinymce');  // Expose the TinyMCE to the window.

     // Load wiris plugin synchronously.
     require('@wiris/mathtype-tinymce5');